-7.6 Community Engagement Office
+7.6 Community Engagement Unit

-The Community Engagement Office, in the Unit for Strategic Partnerships (Division: Institutional Advancement):
+The Community Engagement Unit, in the University Relations Division:

-- (a) Identifies, promotes and coordinates community engagement initiatives (where required); - (b) Collates and records institutional community engagement information; - (c) Facilitates sustainable partnerships with communities; - (d) Raises internal and external awareness of community engagement; - (e) Facilitates training in service learning, community-based research and organized outreach; - (f) Establishes broad principles for planning, implementing, monitoring and evaluating community engagement; - (g) Develops guidelines for the establishment of sustainable partnerships with local government, communities and relevant community service providers. - (h) Assists with identifying funding opportunities for selected community engagement projects.
+- (a) Identifies, promotes, coordinates and manages community engagement initiatives for students and staff volunteers. - (b) Collates and records institutional community engagement information; - (c) Raises internal and external awareness of community engagement; - (d) Develops guidelines for the establishment of sustainable partnerships with local government, communities and relevant community service providers. - (e) Assists with identifying funding opportunities for selected community engagement projects. - (f) In coordinating and managing community engagement initiatives/ projects, the students and staff volunteers will be guided by the five pillars of consult, involve, collaborate, empower and cooperate.